Özyeğin University, Çekmeköy Campus Nişantepe District, Orman Street, 34794 Çekmeköy - İSTANBUL

 The aim of this course is to analyse foreign policy practices as important areas of political agency and choice in contemporary geopolitics of international relations.
 This course will draw on applied classical and critical theories of international relations and geopolitical perspectives in examining foreign policy traditions, strategies and the practices of key actors and cases in global politics.
 The course is designed to equip those wishing to further their specialized studies in foreign policy analysis and/or employment in areas related to governance, trade, policy and diplomacy.

-IR 530 Governance Food and Agriculture Systems - 7,5 ECTS
+IR 530 Global Food and Agricultural Governance - 7,5 ECTS

 This course focuses on food security and the globalization of agricultural systems, which has become one of the most important global issues in the world.
 Throughout the course, different aspects of agricultural activities, food distribution and consumption, food production, production relations and trade will be covered.
 At the same time, problems of access to food in urban and rural areas; production relations in food agriculture, the relation between small farmers and large corporate firms and organizations; how the market works and its local, national and international implications; It examines the development strategies of major organizations such as the World Bank, IMF and FAO related to agriculture and food problem.